reiver/article-20250227/README.md

 ## Stuck Between A Rock And A Hard Place

-In some ways, Bluesky is stuck _betweeen a rock and a hard place_ — do they moderate or do they _not_ moderate‽ They seem to be _damned if you do and damned if you don't_ — and stuck _between the devil and the deep blue sea_.
+In some ways, Bluesky is stuck _between a rock and a hard place_ — do they moderate or do they _not_ moderate‽ They seem to be _damned if you do and damned if you don't_ — and stuck _between the devil and the deep blue sea_.

 Bluesky initially took a hands-off approach to moderation.